leonv79/Trip_Tracker/README.md

 A project that combines my love for trips with coding.

 SUMMARY
 The following app tracks every trip you make, so you can visualize all the parts of the world you have visited.
-It also gives the oppotunity to download the html, so you don't have to access the app everytime you need to rerun th process.
+What you need to select is just the country and the corresponding city and the markers are filled.
+It also gives the opportunity to download the html, so you don't have to access the app every time you need to rerun the process.

 <img width="2508" height="1265" alt="image" src="https://github.com/user-attachments/assets/9633d553-13d2-4636-b748-fa5e57ca178a" />